eugeneshleung/eugeneshleung.github.io/README.txt

 	- Fades to a solid color either at the top of bottom (which is used to fill the empty space above or below your image).

-	Now, there are two ways to use it: with CSS, or with Sass:

 	CSS: